-A cougar with young to feed may need to kill a deer once a week to keep the kittens growing, but these number of kills by cougars on deer is very low compared to human hunting.
+A cougar with young to feed may need to kill a deer once a week to keep the kittens growing, but the number of kills by cougars on deer is low compared to human hunting.

 How Do Cougars Kill Their Prey?

-Cougars are immensely strong creatures and can snap the neck of most large animals, including moose and elk, very quickly.
-Cougars usually kill by using their enormous leg muscles to leap onto their preys back or side and either biting through the neck or by twisting their head and snapping the neck.
+Cougars are powerful creatures and can snap the neck of most large animals, including moose and elk, very quickly.
+Cougars usually kill by using their enormous leg muscles to leap onto their prey’s back or side and either biting through the neck or by twisting their head and snapping the neck.

 When trying to take down a large animal, the cougar will stalk their prey, staying out of sight until it is time to pounce.

 However, with small animals such as rabbits, hares, beavers, and rodents, cougars can kill them with one swipe of their large paws.
-Small animals are much easier to catch for cougars, and this is one of the reasons why they make up a large portion of their diet.
+Small animals are much easier to catch for cougars, which is one reason why they make up a large portion of their diet.